About this test

 This test should only be performed on consenting adults and is not intended to be used, and has no utility, to assess risk in any of the following situations: children under the age of 18; in vitro fertilization-embryo selection; carrier screening for family planning.

 - Personal data, including genetic (biological) sex, ethnicity, and date of birth, will be collected to calculate sex- and ethnicity-specific risk factors and select the best age-matched population to use as a reference for the PRS calculations.

 - Diet & lifestyle data will be collected to estimate further risks based on these factors, all of which may have an impact on your lifetime risk of developing these conditions.

-- Other personal and family medical history related to cardiovascular disease will be collected to estimate additional risks and provide you with tailor-made advice.
+- Other personal and family medical history related to the different chronic conditions will be collected to estimate additional risks and provide you with personalized lifestyle advice.

 - The “Results & Interpretation” sections will contain your polygenic risk score as a numerical result, together with its translation into relative risk, e.g. Your risk of developing high blood pressure is 1.9 x that of the general population

 - The “Recommendations” section will contain lifestyle advice tailor-made to you, based on the lifestyle factors from the questionnaire and the PRS result.

 Common genetic variants called SNPs found in your DNA, that is extracted from your buccal sample, will be compared to the SNPs in the general population, by means of specialized software developed by our partners, Allelica, Inc., to generate the polygenic risk score.

 The polygenic risk score is expressed as standard deviations from the average PRS (z-score), so a PRS value of 1.3 means that the individual’s PRS is 1.3 standard deviations higher than the average person, who would get a PRS score of 0.
 The risk calculations are based on a hazard ratio per standard deviation (HRsd) estimate derived from a Cox proportional hazards model estimated from international biobank data.